• Skip to primary navigation

 • Dip each scallop in the melted butter, then dredge it in the parmesan mixture, turning to coat.

-• Place the coated scallops on the prepared roasting rack.
-Lightly spray them with avocado oil.
-Broil, 6 inches from the heating element (not directly below) until the cheese is golden brown and the scallops are cooked through - white and moist in the middle - 6-10 minutes, depending on their size.
+• Broil the scallops 6 inches from the heating element (not directly below) until the cheese is golden brown and the scallops are cooked through - white and moist in the middle - 6-10 minutes, depending on their size.
+Serve immediately.

 Notes